Land's End to John o' Groats: In a straight line

+In 2022, George Bromley, who had broken his neck playing rugby for the Army, completed a 44-day solo "Beeline" journey from Land's End to John o'Groats, but bad weather had frustrated his plan to kayak across the Bristol Channel.
+Instead, he walked up the Cornish coast and used a boat crossing.

 Youngest and oldest

+Youngest

 The Land's End–John o' Groats Association presents the Jack Adams/Richard Elloway Trophy annually to the youngest person to have completed the journey other than as a passenger in a motor vehicle.
 Henry Cole completed the journey in June 2006, at the age of four; he cycled over 31 days.
-He started school in the following September, and was presented with the Jack Adams/Richard Elloway Trophy in January 2007.
+He started school in the following September and was presented with the Jack Adams/Richard Elloway Trophy in January 2007.
 Sophie George is currently the youngest recipient of the Jack Adams/Richard Elloway Trophy.
 She completed the journey by bus and train in August 2016 at the age of two years and 10 months and was awarded the trophy in January 2017.

-In 2017 Amelia Sampson aged 22 months completed John o' Groats to Land's End in 14 days in her trailer towed by her parents riding a tandem.
+In 2017, Amelia Sampson, aged 22 months, completed John o' Groats to Land's End in 14 days in her trailer towed by her parents riding a tandem.

+On 30 May 2025, Marcus Skeet became the youngest person to run the journey, doing so in 58 days and at just 17 years, 3 months, and 20 days old.

+Oldest

 Allan Knight is the oldest person to complete the journey on foot; he walked from John o' Groats to Land's End and completed his journey on 2 November 2021 at the age of 76 years 144 days.